-The way the library looks up variables is driven by the texmf.cmf file where the currently set program name acts as filter.
+The way the library looks up variables is driven by the texmf.cmf file where the currently program name acts as filter.
 You can check what file is used by with default\texmfcnf.

 Before the search library can be used at all, its database has to be initialized.
-There are three possibilities, two of which belong to the procedural interface.
+There are the possibilities, two of which belong to the procedural interface.

-First, when $LuaT_EX$ is used to typeset documents, this initialization happens automatically and the kpathsea executable and program names are set to luatex (that is, unless explicitly prohibited by the user's startup script.
+First, when LuaTEX is used to typeset documents, this initialization happens automatically a the kpathsea executable and program names are set to luatex (that is, unless explicitly prohited by the user's startup script.
 See section 4.1 for more details).

-Second, in $T_EXLua$ mode, the initialization has to be done explicitly via the kpse.set\program\name function, which sets the kpathsea executable (and optionally program) name.
+Second, in $T_EXLua$ mode, the initialization has to be done explicitly via the kpse.set\pressure gram\name function, which sets the kpathsea executable (and optionally program) name.

 '''

 kpse.set_program_name(<string> name)

-kpse.set_program_name(<string> name, <string> progname)
+kpse.set program name(<string> name, <string> progname)

 '''

-The second argument controls the use of the 'dotted' values in the texmf.cnf configuration file, and defaults to the first argument.
+The second argument controls the use of the 'dotted' values in the texmf.cnf configuration f and defaults to the first argument.

 Third, if you prefer the object oriented interface, you have to call a different function.
-It has the same arguments, but it returns a userdata variable.
+It has same arguments, but it returns a userdata variable.